-Alternative installation procedures using BlackBerry Swiss Army Knife can be found here, here, and in post #3 of this thread at CrackBerry.
+Alternative links to installation procedures can be found here, here, here, and in post #3 of this thread at CrackBerry.

 If you want to use a regular data plan on your carrier’s network, you will need to enter the APN settings.
 Here are the instructions.
 A visual tutorial is here, but you must enter your carrier’s specific settings, rather than those in the tutorial.
 You can probably find the settings here: World Wide Mobile Phone Settings

 Many BlackBerry OS apps were designed to work only with a connection to BlackBerry’s servers.

 Now that those servers have been shut down, you won't be able to use many of BlackBerry’s built-in applications, including: